A strike away: Mikolas just short of no-hitter for Cardinals - WHIZ News

 “It went to the left of my glove, kind of curled back,” Bader said.
 “I was working really hard to try to make up some ground.
 So yeah, just sucks.
 But it is what it is.”

-The hit came on the 129th pitch from Mikolas — his previous career high was 115 on May 29 against Milwaukee.
+The hit came on the 129th pitch from Mikolas — most in the majors this season and 14 more than his previous career high set May 29 against Milwaukee.
 He was lifted for Packy Naughton, who got the final out to hand the Pirates their ninth straight loss.

 The 33-year-old Mikolas (5-4) bent over at the waist for a moment when Mitchell’s drive dropped.
 He struck out six, walked one and left to a standing ovation.